adamwaite/Validator/README.md

 }
 ```

-### UIView+ALPValidator
+### UIView+AJWValidator

-The `UIView+ALPValidator` category extends `UIView` to provide validation on the fly as the user changes the value of the input.
+The `UIView+AJWValidator` category extends `UIView` to provide validation on the fly as the user changes the value of the input.

-Use the `alp_attachValidator:` to automatically configure the validator to call `validate:` (which fires the state change block) as the input changed.
+Use the `AJW_attachValidator:` to automatically configure the validator to call `validate:` (which fires the state change block) as the input changed.

 ```
-[self.textField alp_attachValidator:self.validator];
+[self.textField AJW_attachValidator:self.validator];
 ```

-Remove auto-validation with `alp_removeValidators`.
+Remove auto-validation with `AJW_removeValidators`.

 See the example project which uses the UIView category to validate as you type.